CTristan/lobotomy-corporation-mods/LobotomyCorporationMods.GiftAlertIcon/README.md

 ## What does this mod do?

-* When assigning work for agents, it will show an icon if the agent doesn't have that abnormality's gift.
+- When assigning work for agents, it will show an icon if the agent doesn't have that abnormality's gift.
-  * Shows green if the agent doesn't have a gift in that slot.
+  - Shows green if the agent doesn't have a gift in that slot.
-  * Shows gray if the agent has a different gift in that slot already.
+  - Shows gray if the agent has a different gift in that slot already.

 ## Why create this mod?

-Later on in the game I’ll get abnormalities with gifts that I want on all of my agents.
+Later on in the game I'll get abnormalities with gifts that I want on all of my agents.
 While I can watch the portrait to see when they receive it, some gifts are hard to distinguish visually along with the annoyance of having to visually check the agent after doing something else.
 Also, gifts in general feel special